Miracles School Partnership

 Annual fundraising dinner.
 Ticketed social evening for school parents held at a convenient, local location.
 The evening would focus on fundraising for Miracles utilising electronic auctions, raffles, live auctions, etc. Arranged and organised in partnership with Miracles.

-Sponsorship events such as marathons, bike rides, walks, parachute jumps, etc. We have a whole collection of activities for students, teachers and parents to get involved in should they wish to personalise their fundraising efforts – visit our events page.
+Sponsorship events such as marathons, bike rides, walks, parachute jumps, etc. We have a whole collection of activities for students, teachers and parents to get involved in should they wish to personalise their fundraising efforts.